f5devcentral/f5-agility-labs-big-iq/docs/class1/lab1.rst

 | -  Template Type = Select AS3-F5-HTTPS-offload-lb-existing-cert-template-big-iq-default-v1 [AS3] |
 +--------------------------------------------------------------------------------------------------+

-**Warning**

-   You will notice that the template is not available.
-If we want Paula to deploy services using this template, we first need to have those templates assigned to her via an administrator.

 3. Logout as **paula** and login to BIG-IQ as **david**. (if asked: Leave site?
 Select: Leave)